 There is often talk and warnings about overtraining, but very few will or have ever experienced it.
 Sometimes I feel like it’s being used as an excuse not to train hard because it only affects the really hard training people.
+Here I’ll explain Is overtraining real? and also how to recover from overtraining?

 Many jump out of a program for fear of overtraining and take a step backward (in terms of fitness).
 Instead of sticking to a training program and sticking to it, many stop after a few weeks.
 But there are other reasons; such as poor results and expectations that are too high due to the program’s sloppy implementation.